-Thai Quinoa Salad is a fresh, healthy colourful vegetarian side dish.
+Thai Quinoa Salad is a fresh, healthy colorful vegetarian side dish.
 Perfect for a buffet table and great for leftovers the next day.
 Very flavorful.

 I was invited to a retirement party this weekend and asked to bring some type of salad.
 The menu theme was dairy, vegetarian and fish.
 I decided to make a quinoa salad and started casting around on the internet for a recipe.
 I found a good one with Thai flavors by Jennifer Segal at Once Upon a Chef and used it as a base, making a few adjustments of my own.

-Several people at the retirement party asked me for the recipe and took home “loot bags” of the leftover Thai Quinoa Salad.
+Several people at the retirement party asked me for the recipe and took home “loot bags” of the leftovers.
 So… I guess it was a hit!

 Thai Quinoa Salad